Orientalism: Edward Said

 In his book Orientalism (1978), cultural critic Edward Said redefines the term Orientalism to describe a pervasive Western tradition—academic and artistic—of prejudiced outsider-interpretations of the Eastern world, which was shaped by the cultural attitudes of European imperialism in the 18th and 19th centuries.
 The thesis of Orientalism develops Antonio Gramsci's theory of cultural hegemony, and Michel Foucault's theorisation of discourse (the knowledge-power relation) to criticise the scholarly tradition of Oriental studies.
 Said criticised contemporary scholars who perpetuated the tradition of outsider-interpretation of Arabo-Islamic cultures, especially Bernard Lewis and Fouad Ajami.
 Furthermore, Said said that "The idea of representation is a theatrical one: the Orient is the stage on which the whole East is confined", and that the subject of learned Orientalists "is not so much the East itself as the East made known, and therefore less fearsome, to the Western reading public".

 In the academy, the book Orientalism (1978) became a foundational text of post-colonial cultural studies.
 The analyses in Said's works are of Orientalism in European literature, especially French literature, and do not analyse visual art and Orientalist painting.
 In that vein, the art historian Linda Nochlin applied Said's methods of critical analysis to art, "with uneven results".
-Other scholars see Orientalist paintings as depicting a myth and a fantasy that didn't often correlate with reality.
+Other scholars see Orientalist paintings as depicting a myth and a fantasy that did not often correlate with reality.

+Said's work has influenced cultural criticisms of how industry and technology have further shaped the outsider-interpretation of the East in techno-Orientalism or postmodern Orientalism.

+Islamic world

 There is also a critical trend within the Islamic world.
-In 2002 it was estimated that in Saudi Arabia alone some 200 books and 2000 articles discussing Orientalism had been penned by local or foreign scholars.
+In 2002, it was estimated that in Saudi Arabia alone some 200 books and 2,000 articles discussing Orientalism had been penned by local or foreign scholars.

-Soviet scholarship

-From the Bolsháya sovétskaya entsiklopédiya (1951):

-Reflecting the colonialist-racist worldview of the European and American bourgeoisie, from the very beginning bourgeois orientology diametrically opposed the civilizations of the so-called "West" with those of the "East" slanderously declaring that Asian peoples are racially inferior, somehow primordially backward, incapable of determining their own fates, and that they appeared only as history's objects rather than its subject.